JCornat/pdf-converter/README.md

 ##### `headerTemplate` \<string | number\>
 HTML template, ie: `<div style="margin-left: 20px">header</div>`.

+**Be careful** :
-Header template is not affected by content margin, so you have to specify it inside your HTML
+- Header template is not affected by content margin, so you have to specify it inside your HTML.
+- Image `src` tag in header template must be a _Base64_, it can't be a `http(s)://` link
+- For obscure reasons, header template is kinda "zoomed in", so you may have to lower font-sizes/widths/heights/margins/paddings values (ie: font-size: 11px -> font-size: 8px)

 Add tag with following classes to put content inside :
 - date : formatted print date
 - title : document title